lsi-ufcg/safer-reproduction-kit/README.md

 ## Results

 The dataset of the experiments is saved as `results/dataset.csv`.
 You can execute the `analysis.ipynb` notebook to visualize result charts from the dataset

+# Creating Issues and PRs

+`gh config set git_protocol ssh`

+`./fork-test-repositories.sh`

+`./run-experiments.sh`

+`./create-github-artifacts.sh`